natbrunt/JS-ecommerce-web-app/readMe.md

 - npm i in each folder
 - make note of all .envs
-- connect to a local cluster and not something remote
+- connect to a local cluster in development in preferable

 ## Run this project locally